Kremlin is top destination for spooked European leaders

 France has also offered to send troops to Romania as part of NATO, which has regained a sense of unity in recent weeks.

+On Sunday, U.S. Secretary of State Antony J. Blinken spoke with French Foreign Minister Jean-Yves Le Drian about efforts by NATO, the European Union and other countries to address Russia’s continued military build-up on Ukraine’s borders.

 European diplomacy has helped cool tensions in the past.
-The so-called “Normandy format” of French and German mediation in 2015 helped end large-scale hostilities in Ukraine, which erupted the previous year when Moscow threw its weight behind separatist rebels in the country's east following the Russian annexation of Ukraine’s Crimean Peninsula.
+French and German mediation in 2015 helped end large-scale hostilities in eastern Ukraine, which erupted in 2014 when Moscow threw its weight behind separatist rebels in the country's east following Russia's annexation of Ukraine’s Crimean Peninsula.

 Paris organized a meeting Jan.
 26 of presidential advisers of Russia, Ukraine, Germany and France.
-They agreed to meet again soon in Berlin, but Russian officials have said any new four-way summit would make sense only if the parties agree on the next steps to give a special status to pro-Russian separatists in Ukraine's east.
+They agreed to meet again soon in Berlin, but Russian officials say any new four-way summit would make sense only if the parties agree on the next steps to give a special status to pro-Russian separatists.

 Oleksiy Danilov, the secretary of Ukraine’s National Security and Defense Council, warned against insisting the country stick to the obligations it was forced to take after a string of military defeats, arguing that it could trigger internal unrest that would play into Moscow’s hand.

-“When they were signed under the Russian gun barrel — and the Germans and the French watched — it was already clear for all rational people that it’s impossible to implement those documents,” Danilov told The Associated Press in an interview Monday.
+“When they were signed under the Russian gun barrel — and the Germans and the French watched — it was already clear for all rational people that it’s impossible to implement those documents,” Danilov told The Associated Press.

 The French president travels to Kyiv on Tuesday.
-The new German Chancellor Olaf Scholz, who is headed to the U.S. on Monday, plans a trip to Moscow in a week.
+The new German Chancellor Olaf Scholz, who headed to the U.S. on Sunday, plans a trip to Moscow in a week.

 Russia expert Tatiana Kastoueva-Jean, from the French Institute of international relations (IFRI), said “we can at least give (Macron) credit for maintaining the dialogue...
 It’s helpful to have a channel to express European concerns directly to Putin.”